-But no one can deny that embroidery done on hoops look way better than the one done holding the fabric in the hand; especially if you are doing counted thread embroidery like cross stitch or ones which require a flat surface like satin stitch and long and short stitch
+But no one can deny that embroidery done on hoops look way better than the one done holding the fabric in hand, especially if you are doing counted thread embroidery like cross stitch or ones that require a flat surface like satin stitch and long and short stitch.

-For small embroidery designs a 4″ hoop is enough but if you have it in different sizes, more convenient for you.
-Remember that you need at least some free space all around the design for smooth embroidering so getting them in different sizes make sense, not indulgence.
+For small embroidery designs, a 4″ hoop is enough, but if you have it in different sizes, more convenient for you.
+Remember that you need at least some free space all around the design for smooth embroidering so getting them in different sizes makes sense, not an indulgence.

 Simple Rules of hooping

-- Ensure that the hoop you have is not damaged , no sharp things sticking out from the wooden surface.
-Sand it or get a new one
+- Ensure that your hoop is not damaged and no sharp things stick out from the wooden surface.
+Sand it or get a new one.

-- You should use a hoop which is 1-2 inch bigger all around than the design you are embroidering.
+- You should use a hoop that is 1-2 inches bigger all around than the design you are embroidering.
 Not bigger or smaller, ideally.